reginash99/Rescue-mate/README.md

 ## Transcription
 Once the transcription is available, it will appear in the transcription view.
 In case the audio could not be transcribed, "No transcription available" text will be displayed instead.

+A raw transcription will be displayed as soon as processing is complete.
+Below the transcription box, log messages can be seen.
+These will indicate if there is further processing happening in the background i.e. application of different filters for different audio classifications.

+If further filters were applied, and updated transcription will be available.
+This will be indicated by a red notification bubble on the bell button at the bottom right corner of the transcription box.
+By clicking this bell button, a side-panel will open from the right contaning the updated transcription. **The last log message will indicate whether the old (raw) or new (updated) transcription is better.**

 ## History
 Records of each trancription along with a unique *ID*, a *timestamp* (at the time the recording is started), and a *status* are saved in the database and displayed in the History table in the frontend.
 A _View_ button can be seen in each row of the displayed record.
 Click on this _View_ button to view the trancription of the selected record.